 - Diagram the content visually using specific icons (arrows, symbols, graphs)

 - Stick as close as possible to what is said during the activity

 From Robert Talbert: Real Time Assessment in Bruff (2014)

-Finally, some recent studies have focused on whether using technology, such as a lap top computer, can increase students’ efficiency in note taking and their recall and understanding of content.
-A study by Mueller and Oppenheimer published in Psychological Science (2014) involved UCLA college students and compared performance on tests of factual recall and conceptual understanding based on one group taking lecture notes on a laptop and the other group taking notes in longhand.
+Finally, some recent studies have focused on whether using technology, such as a laptop computer, can increase students’ efficiency in note taking and their recall and understanding of content.
+Several studies have compared performance on tests of factual recall and conceptual understanding based on one group taking lecture notes on a laptop and the other group taking notes in longhand.
 Some students were tested half an hour after the lecture, and some one week after the lecture and encouraged to review their notes.
-The researchers found that right after the lecture, both groups of students did well on the factual recall questions, but longhand note-takers did better on conceptual understanding questions.
-The second assessment a week later showed marked advantage on both factual recall and conceptual understanding for the students using longhand to take notes, even though students using a computer had taken more notes.
+The researchers found that very little difference can be found between the two groups (Morehead, Dunlosky, & Rawson, 2019; Witherby, & Tauber, 2019).
+A study by Mueller and Oppenheimer (2014) did find slight differences on delayed questions about both factual recall and conceptual understanding for the students using longhand to take notes, even though students using a computer had taken more notes.

 Additionally, as students are transitioning to more technology enhanced approaches, they are likely to take pictures of notes/diagrams/charts because it is more efficient and exact (Mueller & Daniel, 2014).
 The images provide detail they are likely not able to capture when writing or typing.
 It is still supported that students who take pictures and further engage with the diagrams and charts have greater recall and understanding.